• Home

 Kia Rio 2011–2018 TPMS warning light on instrument cluster

-The TPMS warning light on the Kia Rio instrument cluster clears once all tires are inflated correctly and the system re-learns.
+The TPMS warning light on the Kia Rio instrument cluster clears once all tyres are inflated correctly and the system re-learns.

 Troubleshooting